VaishnaviDontha/LearningResourcesForQA/README.md

 ##  Contributions
-Feel free to fork and add new content!
+Feel free to fork and add new content.
 Your contributions are always welcome!